radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 The Azure application APPLICATION ID and SECRET KEY (or Certificate) described in the previous section are required to configure the Azure AD data source in RadiantOne.
 RadiantOne supports both the legacy Azure Active Directory Graph API and the Microsoft Graph API.
 If you use the default graphapi custom data source in RadiantOne, it uses the legacy Azure Active Directory Graph API.
 If you use the default mgraph custom data source in RadiantOne, it uses the Microsoft Graph API.

->**Note - Since the Azure Active Directory Graph API will soon be deprecated by Microsoft, it is advised to use the mgraph custom data source.**
+>[!note] Since the Azure Active Directory Graph API will soon be deprecated by Microsoft, it is advised to use the mgraph custom data source.

 1. On the Main Control Panel > Settings tab > Server Backend section, go to Custom Data Sources.